matildagaddi/power-outage-attacks/README.md

 ## Framing a Prediction Problem
 We'd like to predict whether an outage was caused by an intentional attack.
 We want to predict this variable because it can be useful for people to prepare adequate responses and solutions to an outage if they have reason to belive it was an attack vs. a different cause.
 We are using a random forest classifier for binary classifiation of the CAUSE.CATEGORY variable.
 We are using the F1 score as our metric because of the inbalance in classes (there are many more non-attack outages than attack outages).
+If an outage is occuring/has occured, we can use characteristics that are already known about the place the outage happened in order to more quickly try to predict if it was an attack or not.

 ---